Disaster and Emergency Preparedness Guide:

-Download our eBook and make emergency planning a priority
+Emergency Response and Public Health Officials – Download our guide and make planning a priority

 When it comes to disaster preparedness, the healthcare sector must be at the ready.
 Care coordination on its own is a complex topic, but when bracing for events such as hurricanes, floods, and wildfires, hospitals and other treatment facilities face the inevitable reality of patient relocation.
 In these situations, patients may be displaced from their communities, sometimes hundreds of miles away from their local healthcare providers.
 For these patients, what often results is placement in alternative care facilities—whether in another town, or in a makeshift location that was quickly established in response to an emergency situation.
 Disaster response personnel working or volunteering in alternate care facilities typically do not have access to patients’ health or medication histories, nor access to electronic health records, making informed treatment decisions problematic.

-In this eBook, Audacious Inquiry discusses the following themes in detail:
+In this emergency preparedness guide, Audacious Inquiry discusses the following themes in detail:

 - Disruptions in medical care

 - Medication adherence

 - Preparedness and response via Pulse Enterprise™ and Emergency Census™